How to Calculate Percent Change in Excel?

-So from the first year to last year revenue has been decreased by 20.98%.
-Only year revenue was increased is in the year 2016 by 10.08% which is highest.
+So from the first year to last year, revenue has been decreased by 20.98%.
+The only year revenue was increased is in the year 2016 by 10.08%, which is the highest.

 We have seen how to calculate the percentage change between two values.
 Now we will see how to increase the number by a certain percentage.

 Assume you are working as HR, and you have received a salary increment percentage after appraisal.
 You have a current salary, and also you are provided with what the percentage hike is given.
 Using this, you need to calculate a new salary.

 This is a slightly different scenario from what we have seen in the above example.
 Here we need to increase the number by a certain percentage as given.